 Being a relatively young organization, POLA has initiated and successfully implemented the project aimed at translating and producing information materials.
 The project was made possible with the support of the British Embassy and Vilnius Old Town Rotary Club.
 For the translation of the “A Parent’s Guide to Children’s Cancer’”and “Understanding Cancer Of Unknown Primary” publications from English to Lithuanian, a cooperation agreement was signed with a British organisation Macmillan Cancer Support.

 In June 2014, in the Parliament of Northern Ireland POLA and Cancer Choices, an NGO from Northern Ireland, presented results of their successful cooperation: 8 bilingual leaflets on cancer prevention, which were prepared on the basis of Cancer Research UK’s publications.
 Later on, the information materials were distributed among POLA members and cancer information centres in Lithuania, where they are freely available to all cancer patients and their families.

-Currently, the Association also runs the POLA card project.
+Currently, the Coalition also runs the POLA card project.
 The POLA card project’s goal is to develop a single card for loyalty and discount programmes by POLA and its partners.
 The latter includes service and

 goods suppliers which signed cooperation agreements on services for POLA cardholders.
 As cardholders, cancer patients will enjoy our partners’ discounts and privileges and participate in their loyalty programmes.

 The financial assistance and support for the project was provided by the Tiltas Trust, as well as such companies as Novartis, Roche, Janssen and AbbVie.